Rishthegreat/Notes/School/Conservatism and Reagan.md

 	- Glasnost - political openness
 	- Perestrokia - restructuring of Soviet Economy
 	- Regan has a lot of summit meetings with him and there was a nuclear reduction in his 2nd term
+- Soviet Union collapses in 1990 and most people give the credit to Regan rather than the president at that time, George Herbert Walker Bush
+	- He is riding on the popularity of Regan and the